ogrecio/RanFog/README.md

 file2 is the testing file, and s is the number of covariates or SNPs that are going to be analyzed.

 All arguments must be passed to the program and the order must be kept.
-Note that in this case the file RanFoG_class.jar or RanFoG_class.jar must be in the same folder as the training and testing les.
+Note that in this case the file RanFoG_class.jar or RanFoG_class.jar must be in the same folder as the training and testing files.
 The 'java -jar RanFog_x.jar' command will implement the neccesary classes and methods of the java virtual machine in your computer to run the compressed java code in the RanFoG program.

 ### Preparing files
 The program needs two input files: a training set and a testing set.
 Inferences will be done using the training set, whereas the testing set will be used to test the predictive ability of Random Forest under the given scenario.
 Both files must have the same format, with p+2 columns separated by spaces.
 First column is the response variable (linear phenotype or disease status).
 Second column is the ID of the individual.
 Then, p columns with the genotype code of each marker, coded from 0 to the number of possible genotypes (maximum value=2).
 In case no predictions are neccesary, the user must still provide a testing set.
-Just copy a few lines of the training le to create a testing file, and use it as if it were a real testing le.
+Just copy a few lines of the training file to create a testing file, and use it as if it were a real testing le.
 Then, discard the 'Trees.test' and 'Predictions.txt' files.

 ### Example of regression problems:

 File1

 -0.333 1 2 2 1 1 0 1 1 1 0 2 1 2 1 0 1 1 0 2 1 0

 -1.112 2 0 0 2 1 1 1 1 2 0 0 1 1 0 1 0 1 0 0 1 0

 +1.960 3 1 2 2 1 0 0 2 2 0 1 1 1 0 1 1 2 2 2 1 0

 +0.444 4 1 1 1 2 2 1 0 0 1 1 0 1 1 1 0 0 0 2 0 2

 -0.451 5 1 2 0 1 2 1 2 0 0 2 1 2 2 1 1 0 0 1 1 0

 File2